 A strong community spirit exists at Burbury House with boys enjoying their school life and recognising the importance of caring for and supporting one another.
 Burbury House facilitates socialisation and promotes participation through our wide-ranging activities program.
 Staff members are always on hand to provide academic and emotional support for the boys.
-New boys are provided a mentor to assist in their adjustment to boarding life.
+New students are provided a mentor to assist in their adjustment to boarding life.

 Burbury House aims to create an environment in which:

 - Older boys accept a meaningful and active role in the administration of the boarding house, developing both a positive concern for the younger students and leadership skills.

 - Each boy is able to function as an individual without losing sight of his commitment to the community as a whole.

 - Tolerant well rounded individuals are nurtured to develop with open minds and with an acceptance of diversity and difference.

 - The wide range of cultural and social experiences available in Hobart can be taken advantage of under the guidance of responsible staff.

 - Discipline is firm but with considerable scope (and with increasing emphasis as the student gets older) for individual personal responsibility.
 Boys learn the skills necessary to make positive and discerning choices as they grow to take their place in society.